nomis/logitech-z906/protocol.rst

 * ``1E`` = signal detected (5.1 levels, effects mandatory)
 * ``1F`` = unknown signal (decode/effect LEDs cycle continuously)

+The default state on the console is ``1F`` until this is provided by the amplifier.
+The console will update the effect when the decode state changes (no signal = effect disabled).

 Effect selection
 ----------------